ciph-io/ciph-core/doc/ecosystem.md

 New user ids are issued upon request.
 By default a new user id is created for every new container that is created.

-When creating a new user the client can specify a 32 byte hex.
+When creating a new user the client can specify a 32 byte hex secret.
 If not a new random secret will be created.

-All requests that require user authentication must be signed using HMAC-SHA-256.
+All requests that require user authentication must be signed with the user secret using HMAC-SHA-256.

-### Usernames

-Users are anonymous by default.
-Users may choose to provide a username.

-Usernames need not be unique and should be displayed with the unique user id.

 ## Ratings